Learn About Violas

 - Sow indoors 8-12 weeks before the last heavy frost using a seed starting kit.
 Violas can take a light frost.
-They may also be started late summer for fall blooming.

 - Sow seeds thinly and evenly in seed starting formula.
 Cover completely as seeds need darkness to germinate; firm lightly and keep evenly moist.

 - Seedlings emerge in 10-14 days